-Both are among the best simracing steering wheels.
+Both are among the best sim racing drivers.

 Our Verdict

-Another improvement of Clubsport DD+ is that it is compatible with Playstation, both 4 and 5, so if you play on console maybe you are more interested in this one.
+Another improvement with the Clubsport DD+ is that it’s compatible with both the PlayStation 4 and 5, so if you play on a console, you might find this one more appealing.

 Force Feedback | Direct Drive | Direct Drive |

-In this table we find 3 major differences.
-Price, FFB strength and cross-platform compatibility.
+In this table, we find 3 key differences: price, FFB strength, and cross-platform compatibility.

-The force feedback force is 15 Nm on the DD+ and 12 Nm on the DD.
-It is a difference that is not very noticeable when playing.
-Also in my case I don’t use 100% of the FFB so I don’t use the 12 Nm.
+The force feedback strength is 15 Nm on the DD+ and 12 Nm on the DD.
+It’s a difference that isn’t very noticeable when playing.
+Also, in my case, I don’t use 100% of the FFB, so I don’t use the 12 Nm.

-If you want the base to be PS5 compatible you will have to go for the 15Nm Fanatec Clubsport DD+.
+If you want the base to be compatible with the PS5, you’ll need to go with the Fanatec Clubsport DD+ 15Nm.

 Here is a summary of the features: